All about the Marginated Tortoise

 Coloration & Characteristics

-Marginated Tortoises are undeniable very different when compared to any other tortoises available on the market.
+Marginated Tortoises are undeniable very different when compared to any other tortoise available on the market.
 They are large, and they have a very interesting and particular shell shape which is undeniably intriguing.

 The distinct different between these two measurements is also why these tortoises are named Marginated Tortoises.
 The rear margin flair of the carapace can grow up to 4 inches long, resembling the brim of a hat, in a spectacular displace of diversity.